 Want to start a Book Club?

-As the nights begin to draw in, many of us like to escape into a good book.
+As the nights begin to draw in, or perhaps if we’re holidaying on a beach, many of us like to escape into a good book.
 Sometimes you discover a whole new world that’s hard to leave behind when you finish the book.

 Why don’t you prolong the pleasure by discussing the book with friends?
 Here’s how to set up a Book Club.